zhx57/waline-light/README.md

 ## Introduction

-Waline-mini is a high-performance Rust implementation of the Waline comment system, using 95% less memory than its Node.js counterpart and serving as an efficient alternative for resource-constrained servers.
+Waline-light is a high-performance Rust implementation of the Waline comment system, using 95% less memory than its Node.js counterpart and serving as an efficient alternative for resource-constrained servers.

-In my Ubuntu server, the waline-mini requires only about `5612Kb=5.48MB` of memory
+In my Ubuntu server, the waline-light requires only about `5612Kb=5.48MB` of memory

 ![mem](./assets/image.png)